-Speaking of those side pockets – or at least what’s right next to them – is am Army holster that is used to carry pistols.
-I use mine to carry a somewhat pistol-shaped piece of gear, the ProtoMachines LED2 light painting device, seen here in all its beautifully taped glory.
-The white tape is glow-in-the-dark tape, while the orange tape is just some crappy looking gaffer’s tape that I should remove but have not.
+The white tape is glow-in-the-dark tape, while the orange tape is just some horrible looking gaffer’s tape that I should remove but have not.
 This is the light painting device of a working night photographer.
 It ain’t pretty, but it’s functional and harder to lose in the dark.

-When I am doing night photography, I usually simply carry the tripod.
-If I wanted to, I could attach my smaller tripod to the side pocket and strap it in or use straps and strap it to the front of the backpack.
-However, in practice, I rarely do this.
-If there is one weakness of the Tenba Solstice 20L, it’s that it is not the best backpack I’ve had for attaching tripods.
-Yes, you can do it, but it’s better if the tripod is small.
-Anything more, and it’s really not ideal.
-But the upside of this is that I can carry all the equipment you see here, but still be able to slide it underneath the seat of an airplane.
+When I am doing night photography, I usually carry a 26″ Feisol carbon fiber tripod.
+If I wanted to, I could attach this tripod to the side pocket and strap it in or use straps and strap it to the front of the backpack.
+However, in practice, I don’t do this unless I am hiking relatively far.
+If there is one weakness of the Tenba Solstice 20L, it’s that it is not the best backpack I’ve had for attaching large tripods.
+Then again, many people don’t have a tripod larger than 26″.
+Regardless, I can carry all the equipment you see here and still be able to slide it underneath the seat of an airplane.
 I’ll live with the trade-off.

-Everything here is organized and easily accessible even in the dark.
+I keep everything in a specific place, and can find everything even when it is completely dark outside.
 If I don’t want to blow out my vision because it is dark and I am trying to photograph Milky Ways, I can still access my belongings without turning on my headlamp.